 Completion of O&M Services

-When services are completed, the O&M instructor:

-writes a "Summary Report" case note that describes how the services helped the customer reach his or her O&M goals, and, if they were not reached, why not; and
+When O&M services are completed, the O&M instructor completes a "Summary Report" case note in ReHabWorks by using the O&M drop down title, then typing in “Summary Report” to the Add to Topic line.
+The Summary Report must include a description of how O&M services helped the customer reach his or her O&M goals and /or a description of why a goal was not reached.

-closes the service record when the instructor and VR counselor agree that no further services are needed.
+The O&M instructor will close the service record when the O&M instructor and VR counselor agree that no further services are needed.

 C-603-9: Providing Additional Services after Service-Record Closure

+In-house

-If additional services are needed after the service record is closed, a new RHW service record is required, with the VR counselor specifying what skills are needed.
-When O&M services are purchased, the vendor submits the post-training report to the VR counselor.
-The VR counselor writes the "Summary Report" case note and closes the service record.
+If additional services are needed after the service record is closed, a new RHW service record is required, with the VR counselor specifying what O&M skills are needed.

-If services extend beyond 30 days, the O&M instructor must provide a monthly progress report, entering a case note titled "O&M Services Monthly Progress Report," until service needs are completed.
+If services extend beyond 30 days, the O&M instructor must provide a monthly progress report, entering a case note in ReHabWorks using the drop down “O&M” and typing “Monthly Progress Report," in the Add to Topic field until service needs are completed.

-If services are purchased, the O&M instructor must provide a monthly progress report and the VR counselor must enter a case note titled "O&M Services Monthly Progress Report" until service needs are completed.

-O&M Case Services Management and/or Case NotesThe O&M instructor must document all customer contacts and other pertinent information in RHW case notes.
-Select the appropriate case note "Topic" and then include "O&M" in the "Add to Topic" field, followed by clarification of the content of the case note.
+O&M Case Services Management and/or Case Notes

+The O&M instructor must document all customer contacts and other pertinent information in ReHabWorks case notes by choosing the “O&M” drop down title, then typing a title of the subject content of the case note in the "Add to Topic" field.
 Examples of "Add to Topics" include:

-"O&M Assessment"
+Assessment

-"O&M Monthly Progress Report"
+Monthly Progress Report

-"O&M Summary Report"
+Summary Report

-"O&M Service Record Closure"
+Service Record Closure

+Customer Contact

+For detailed information regarding contracted O&M services, see VR Standards for Providers, Chapter 5: Orientation and Mobility Services

 C-603-10: Action List

 For more information on searching action lists, see the ReHabWorks User Guide, Chapter 6: Case Actions and Action Lists.